veilm/veilm.github.io/content/articles/trying-out-berry.md

 follow the UNIX philosophy as well as I would like.
 In particular, dwm ships with a statusbar and a hotkey daemon (the latter is not a precise description, but I'm not sure what would be a better name; if you use dwm, you know what I'm referring to).
-Neither of these are parts of berry.
+Neither of these is part of berry.
 Additionally, berry has no built-in tiling.
 Instead, you can use berryc to create your own layout.

 #### Statusbar